math-stuff/pixelart/README.md

 1) Click on the gif link.
 Then, right click the image and select "Save As".
 Give it a name.
 2) On Piskel, we'll want to hit the IMPORT folders on the right hand side to import the image.
 Use IMPORT FROM PICTURE
 3) Select the image of our choice (such as Basic Templates) and it will open the image in the app.

+Shortcut to this page: https://tinyurl.com/MSUPixelArt